xi/wpt/docs/writing-tests/reftests.md

 max<sub>x=[0,width) y=[0,height), c={r,g,b}</sub>(|T<sub>x,y,c</sub> -
 R<sub>x,y,c</sub>|)</code>.

-To specify the fuzziness in the test file one may add a `<meta name=fuzzy>` element (or, in the case of more complex tests, to any page containing the `<link rel=[mis]match>` elements).
-In the simplest case this has a `content` attribute containing the parameters above, separated by a colon e.g.
+To specify the fuzziness for a given test one may add a `<meta name=fuzzy>` element to the test file (or, in the case of more complex tests that e.g. have subframes, to any page containing the `<link rel=[mis]match>` elements).
+The meta element should have a `content` attribute containing the parameters above, separated by a semi-colon:

 ```
 <meta name=fuzzy content="maxDifference=15;totalPixels=300">
 ```

-would allow for a  difference of exactly 15 / 255 on any color channel and 300 exactly pixels total difference.
+would allow for a difference of 0-15 / 255 on any color channel and 0-300 pixels total difference.
 The argument names are optional and may be elided; the above is the same as:

 ```
 <meta name=fuzzy content="15;300">